 Here are seven ways that you can support mental health at work:

-Make resources like coaching, therapy, help lines, and wellness initiatives readily available to your employees.
+Make resources like mentoring programs, coaching, therapy, help lines, and wellness initiatives readily available to your employees.
 You want to make sure that they have access to the resources that you’ve created before mental health issues become critical.

 It’s always better to be proactive, rather than having to be reactive.